 Elizabeth is especially important to me.
 Children with disabilities rarely show up in children’s books, especially when the disability is not the focus of the story.
 Because I’m a mom of kids with special needs, when I wrote Catherine’s Pascha, I wanted to include a disabled character.

-But in that book, Elizabeth was a relatively minor character.
+In that book, Elizabeth is a secondary character.
 By the time the book came out, I knew that her favorite color was purple and her patron saint was Elizabeth the Dragon Slayer.
 I knew that she could mostly get around with crutches, but sometimes needed a wheelchair.
 I knew that she preferred fried chicken to hot dogs.
 But there was so much more to know about her.

 And so another reason for writing The Saint Nicholas Day Snow was to get to know Elizabeth a little better, and give her a larger role in a story.
 By the time we were done with the book, I felt like I knew her as well as I know Catherine.